artam1s/artam1s.github.io/index.markdown

     btn_label: "Read more"
     btn_class: "btn--inverse"
   - image_path: /assets/images/developer.jpg
-    alt: "a laptop with a notebook and pen representing development, programming and coding"
+    alt: "a laptop with a notebook and pen representing programming and coding"
-    title: "Development"
+    title: "Programming"
-    excerpt: "Looking to level up your development skills?
-The Development category is the place to be!
+    excerpt: "Looking to level up your programming skills?
+The Programming category is the place to be!
 You'll find tips, tricks, and tools you need to succeed.
 From coding and programming to web design and UX, I cover it all with fresh and insightful content."
-    url: "/categories/development/"
+    url: "/categories/programming/"
     btn_label: "Read more"
     btn_class: "btn--inverse"
   - image_path: /assets/images/books.jpg